uqlibrary/uqlibrary-elements/README.md

 ### Styling Implementation Guidelines

-1 seperate elements use elements.css from uqlibrary-elements/resources/theme
+1 Seperate elements use elements.css from uqlibrary-elements/resources/theme (e.g. uqlibrary-persistent-footer)
-2 element.css is excluded from vulcanization in vulcanize.conf
+2 Element.css is excluded from vulcanization in vulcanize.conf
-3 grunt-text-replace runs to update path in
+3 Grunt-text-replace runs to update path in vulcanized.html to point to relative element.css

 Do's